1,000+ Opportunities

 In recognition of the 250th anniversary of the signing of the Declaration of Independence, Florida Humanities is interested in Public Humanities Program proposals that include community activities designed to mark the country’s Semiquincentennial in 2026.

-Based on current listing details, eligibility includes: Nonprofit organizations, public entities, libraries, cultural institutions, and community-based groups operating within Florida.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations, public entities, libraries, cultural institutions, and community-based groups operating within Florida.
+Confirm the full requirements in the official notice before applying.